-On Koh Touch, booking a tour is very straight forward – You’ll see them advertised all around the beach.
+Booking a tour is very straight forward – You’ll see them advertised all around the beach.
 A trip to see the plankton will cost about $5 (leaving at 7pm).
 You can also see the plankton during boat trips that will include snorkeling, fishing, BBQs, and sunsets.
 These tend to cost around $10 and are from 1pm – 7pm.
-However, on Saracen Bay, only Captain Kem’s ‘Caribbean Tours’ currently provide the trip.
-As such, try to book the tour in advance during the day (there are several booking points across the bay or just ask at your resort).
+You can book some of these activities online now and save up to 15%:

 A couple of resorts are also well situated so as to see the plankton glow at night times.
 Of these, we would recommend the fantastic Longset Resort, located on the beautiful Long Set Beach.
 Providing a little bit of luxury during your stay, here you can see the glowing plankton when the sun goes down.

 Q: When is the best time to visit Koh Rong?

 A: The best time to visit Koh Rong Island is between the middle of November and the start of May.
 During these months you’ll have beautiful hot days with very little cloud and low humidity.
 To give you a rough idea of the average temperatures over this past year:

 Middle of November / December / January / February: Warm and dry.
 25°C daytime.

 March / April / May: Hot and dry.
 35°C daytime.